-The Church of Jesus Christ announced during this last General Conference a new home-centered, church supported curriculum.
+The Church of Jesus Christ announced during the October 2018 General Conference a new home-centered, church-supported curriculum.
 Yes, starting in January our time in church will be reduced from three to two hours.
 But I believe we should not see this change as an hour off church each Sunday.
 We should instead look at this change as an opportunity to more effectively bring Christ into our homes.
 So, as we prepare for these changes, here are three tips in creating a more Christ-centered home.

 1. Create Rituals, Not Just Routines

 First, let me explain the difference between routines and rituals:

 Routines are reoccurring tasks that need to get done.
 We often approach routines as checklists, as things that just need completing.
 For example, you probably need to wash the dishes every day to keep your home clean and organized.
 Completing this daily task would be a routine.

 Rituals, on the other hand, carry much deeper meaning.
 For example, you might turn dishwashing into a family ritual if you always wash dishes with a family member while singing your favorite songs.
 Rituals are still reoccurring tasks, but people usually enjoy performing rituals more than completing mundane tasks.

 Many church-focused things we do in our homes, such as prayer, scripture study, and family home evening are already rituals because they carry deep religious meaning.
 But I think sometimes we approach these tasks as routines, not rituals.
 Let me tell you how this worked in my family: